pedroernesto00/SMPE/Homeworks_03102024/Challenger_Problems.md

 # Critical examination of a data analysis

+As positive points of the data analysis, I point the use of graphs, because visualize the data is fundamental to understand a relation between variables.

 The data analysis has 3 main improvement points:

 1. No experimental data for lower temperatures